-From the introductory Letter by EPA Administrator Andrew Wheeler:
+From the introductory letter by EPA former Administrator Andrew Wheeler:

 As co-chair of the President’s Task Force on Environmental Health Risks and Safety Risks to Children – the central body for federal collaboration – alongside the U.S. Health and Human Services Secretary Alex Azar, we continue to lead the coordinated federal effort to improve the identification and treatment of children that may be exposed to lead.
 The government-wide collaborations among 17 federal departments and offices demonstrate the importance the Trump Administration has placed on coordinating interagency efforts to better understand and prevent negative health impacts from childhood lead exposure.